boltops-tools/lono/docs/_docs/conventions.md

 ### Template Output and Source Name Convention

 By convention, the template source name defaults to output name specified.
-Often times, this means you do not have to specify the source.
+Often, this means you do not have to specify the source.
 For example:

 ```ruby
 template "example" do